hwali/iosxr_Inline_Analysis/README.md

 *****Steps to accomplish Inline & Offline Analysis for Event/Incident Management are below*****

-- Ansible Controller installed either on Redhat (Centos) for this you need VMware Workstation or Windows but it lengthy process to setup
+- Ansible Controller installed either on Redhat (Centos7) on top of VMware Workstation or in Windows but it lengthy process to setup
 - GNS3 with IOSXRv capability, - GNS3 Topology uploaded
-- Configuration setup for IOSXR are added in Topology_IOSXRv_Ansible
+- Configuration for IOSXR added in folder "Topology_IOSXRv_Ansible" this will help to setup IOSXR enviorment
-- Logical connectivity between Ansible controller and GNS Nodes (IOSXRv)
+- Logical connectivity between Ansible controller and GNS Nodes (IOSXRv) are must
 - Name resolution either via DNS or via local Host file, I used host file which added as well but for enterprise or SP we need for sure DNS capability
+- Make sure Interfaces are manually configure on Controller, DHCP should be disable as host file need to alter on each change
+- In case code need to modified i am using ATOM, you may use any one of your choice

 *****Command*****